Unit 1 - Practice Quiz

 Maxwell displacement current and correction in Ampere Circuital Law Easy

-A. Only static charges
+B. Only static charges

 C. Only displacement current

-D. Both conduction current and displacement current
+D. Only conduction current

 21 The electric potential in a region is given by .
 What is the electric field vector at the point (1, -1, 2)?